Beyond Binary: A New Terminology for Relational AI–Human Interaction

 Observable Markers:

-Measurement Approaches: Style-transfer quantification; boundary-integrity audits
+Proposed Measures (untested): Style-transfer quantification; boundary-integrity audits

 3. OBSERVABLE DISTINCTIONS: TRANSACTIONAL VS. EMERGENT STATES